rsivaprasad87/spring-ai-chatbot/README.md

 ## Notes

-- This project is intentionally minimal and synchronous for clarity.
-- Replace the in-memory `VectorStore` with a production vector DB for large datasets.
-- Be mindful of API costs.
+- Open AI key is not free .
+Register a key https://platform.openai.com/ and add credits to the account .
+- Accessing the API without credits in the account will end with rate limit exceeded error (http response code 429)